schoener-one/sugo-machine-application/README.md

 ## TODOs

-* Split project libs to submodules (i.e. Common, HardwareAbstractionLayer etc.)
-* Replace address and topic by class ServiceId
 * Introduce clang-tidy checks by default and remove warnings
+* Remove cppcheck suppressed parts (e.g. '// cppcheck-suppress')
+* Introduce timer support to system model
 * Create ServiceId to network address translation.
 Kind of factory which could translate service identifiers to a full qualified network address.
-* Remove cppcheck suppressed parts (e.g. '// cppcheck-suppress')
-* Introduce component properties
+* Split project libs to submodules (i.e. Common, HardwareAbstractionLayer etc.)
 * Support TCP messaging with mDNS name resolution
 * Support CAN messaging
 * Add a log format checker for integration tests (see boost::log::core) to check if an error happened
-* FreeRTOS support